 - An internal gyroscope

 - One analog joystick instead of two

 - Haptic pulses instead of traditional "rumble"

-What follows is a detailed breakdown of the VSC's physical inputs.
+What follows is a detailed breakdown of its physical inputs.

 JoystickAnalog, 2 axes

 The analog joystick is essentially identical to a traditional controller's, including digital "click the stick" functionality.
 The only difference is the steam controller only has one.

 The Back and Start buttons are on either side of the Steam "home" button.
 Unlike the Steam "home" button, they are not reserved by the system and can be freely used by games & applications.